Choose an Organization Strategy

 Note: You cannot link to a folder, but you can select multiiple image files to link to your item.

-Store your images in cloud storage like Dropbox, Google Drive, Flickr, or Picassa and link them to your Zotero library.
+Store your images in cloud storage like Dropbox, Google Drive, or Flickr and link them to your Zotero library.

 Ensure your cloud storage is set to private.
 Photographs taken of archival collections are for personal research use only.